Kaibert123/kestra.io/docs/administrator-guide/configuration/kafka/README.md

 # Kafka configuration

 ## `kestra.kafka.client.properties`
-Most important configuration is to configure the way Kestra connect to Kafka cluster.
+The most important configuration is to configure the way Kestra connects to its Kafka cluster.

-Here is a minimal configuration example :
+Here is a minimal configuration example:
 ```yaml
 kestra:
   kafka: